 In addition to raising additional capital, whether we are successful in developing oleoyl-estrone is dependent on numerous other factors, including unforeseen safety issues, lack of effectiveness, significant unforeseen delays in the clinical trial and regulatory approval process, both of which could be extremely costly, and inability to monitor patients adequately before and after treatments.
-Additional risks and uncertainties are also described in our Annual Report on Form 10-KSB for the year ended December 31, 2004.
+Additional risks and uncertainties are also described in the Prospectus.
 The existence of any of these factors could increase our development costs or make successful completion of development impractical, which would have a material adverse affect on the prospects of our business.